By Shelburne, Vermont Financial Advisor Josh Kruk | Updated June 23, 2021

 The debate regarding the relative merits of active and passive investment strategies is a well-trodden one.
 Proponents of active management argue that merely seeking to mimic the performance of an index without performing more in-depth macroeconomic and security-specific research exposes investors to unnecessary risks, and that the higher fees charged by active strategies are justifiable as protection against those risks.
 Supporters of a passive approach point to the historical difficulty active managers have had outperforming market benchmarks, particularly after accounting for the fee differential.

 Our goal here is to evaluate one argument that has gained traction with supporters of active management - that the flexibility inherent in such strategies allows managers to more effectively sidestep problem areas, and therefore offers better protection in down markets than index-based approaches.
-With many investors expressing concerns that the long bull market in U.S. stocks is close to an end, this argument on behalf of active funds may be of particular interest in the current environment.
-The two questions we seek to answer are, “Does active actually outperform in down markets?” and perhaps more importantly, “If so, can the average investor benefit from this effect?”.
+With many investors expressing concerns around stock market valuation, this argument on behalf of active funds may be of particular interest in the current environment.
+The two questions we seek to answer are, “Does active actually outperform in down markets?” and perhaps more importantly, “If so, can the average investor benefit from this effect?”

 Prior to delving further into the down market thesis, it is helpful to review why the debate between active and passive exists in the first place.
 On the surface, one might expect an active strategy run by a large team of experienced and talented portfolio managers, analysts, economists, and traders to outperform a “naïve” strategy that merely seeks to copy the market benchmark.
 That expectation is buffered by the fact that active strategies also cost more, and in most cases when we pay up for something, we expect there to be a comparable increase in the quality of what we receive in return.
 Unfortunately, this has generally not been the case with active management.
 Certainly, there have been shorter periods where active strategies have performed relatively well overall, and in virtually any time frame, there are always some active portfolios that perform better than the benchmark.
 However, over longer time frames, passive strategies have proven stubbornly difficult to beat.